jonnonz1/nz-statute-book/acts/public/1990/social-welfare-reciprocity-agreements-and-new-zealand-artificial-limb-service-act-1990.md

 ### 41 Validation of exercise of Director-General's powers pursuant to a purported delegation
 If any officer of the Department has, at any time before the commencement of this section, purported to exercise any power, function, or discretion of the Director-General under the Social Security Act 1964, and the exercise of that power, function, or discretion would have been valid if it had been carried out pursuant to a valid delegation by the Director-General (with the written consent of the Minister of Social Welfare) pursuant to section 10 of the Social Security Act 1964, the exercise of that power, function, or discretion shall be deemed to have been valid.

-## Part 3 — New Zealand Artificial Limb Board
+## Part 3 — New Zealand Artificial Limb Service

 ### 42 Interpretation
 In this Part and in Schedule 3, unless the context otherwise requires,—
-  - **Board** means the New Zealand Artificial Limb Board constituted by section 43
+  - **Board** means the New Zealand Artificial Limb Board established on 1 April 1990 by section 43(1)
   - **existing body** means the body known as the Artificial Limb Board (also known as the New Zealand Artificial Limbs Board), being the body that the Rehabilitation Board, purporting to act pursuant to section 13 of the Rehabilitation Act 1941, purported to establish pursuant to an instrument of delegation made pursuant to a resolution of the Rehabilitation Board dated 5 March 1970
+  - **Service** means the Board as renamed by section 43(1A)(a)
   - **undertaking** means all property, contracts, engagements, rights, authorities, and liabilities that purport to be property, contracts, engagements, rights, authorities, and liabilities of the existing body, including any grants, subsidies, donations, and gifts.

-### 43 New Zealand Artificial Limb Board
+### 43 New Zealand Artificial Limb Service
-(1) There is hereby established a Board called the New Zealand Artificial Limb Board.
+(1) This subsection on 1 April 1990 established a Board called the New Zealand Artificial Limb Board.
+(1A) After the commencement of the Social Welfare (Transitional Provisions) Amendment Act 2013,— (a) the Board is renamed, and is to be known as, the New Zealand Artificial Limb Service; and (b) a reference to the Board in an agreement, or in any other document, in force immediately before that commencement must be read as a reference to the Service.
-(2) The Board is a Crown entity for the purposes of section 7 of the Crown Entities Act 2004.
+(2) The Service is a Crown entity for the purposes of section 7 of the Crown Entities Act 2004.
-(3) The Crown Entities Act 2004 applies to the Board except to the extent that this Act expressly provides otherwise.
+(3) The Crown Entities Act 2004 applies to the Service except to the extent that this Act expressly provides otherwise.

 ### 44 Functions
-The functions of the Board are—
+The functions of the Service are—
   (a) to manufacture, import, export, market, distribute, supply, fit, repair, and maintain artificial limbs and similar devices:
   (b) to provide rehabilitative and other services to persons in connection with artificial limbs and similar devices:
   (c) to carry out research and development in relation to artificial limbs and similar devices: